ersgonzalo/ersgonzalo.github.io/about/index.md

 			<li>A Musing</li>
 			<li>Amusing</li>
 		</ol>
-		<p>Kind of exciting to come up with a name like this because other domain names I had in mind were taken and I kept pondering for something witty.
+		<p>It's exciting to come up with this witty name because other domain names I had in mind were taken.
 Lots of simple domain names were already taken and I didn't want to make a name that seemed too overbearingly annoying.
 A blog like this is fine with such a name and it would serve its purpose! <em>Airy</em> in the sense that the topics are a light touch upon the deep, interesting realm of things that I have played around with. <em>Musings</em> as thoughts that come out from my mind.
 And with even more detail:</p>
 		From <a href="http://www.merriam-webster.com/dictionary/muse" target="_blank">Merriam-Webster</a>:
 		<blockquote>Muse  <span class="ssens"><strong>:</strong>  <em>to become absorbed in thought; especially <strong>:</strong>  to turn something over in the mind meditatively and often inconclusively </em></span></blockquote>
 		But also according to <a href="https://en.wikipedia.org/wiki/Muse" target="_blank">Wikipedia</a>: